COAST-Lab/c3po/Documentation/SetUp.md

-# Initialization of Sensors with Particle Boron 404X
-## Change protocol of Atlas Conductivity and RTD Temp Sensors
-- Out of the kit, Atlas sensors are in UART mode.
-We wish to change this mode to I2C mode.
-- Manually set the protocol from UART to I2C as described [here,](https://www.whiteboxes.ch/docs/tentacle/t2-mkII/#/protocols) or follow the steps below.
+# Changing circuit protocol from UART to I2C
-    - Note: Figures use an ArduinoUno, though instructions refer to a Boron.
-    - Every connection remains the same except the Arduino powering with the +5V pin: use the VUSB pin on the Boron instead.
-The VUSB connection uses power directly from the microUSB port.

-This procedure is easiest using a breadboard and a set of jumper wires.
+## EZO EC: UART to I2C
+1. Place an EZO EC circuit and a Boron 404X on a breadboard as pictured..
+2. Ground the devices (GND to GND).
+3. Shortcut RX to PRB on the EC circuit.
+4. Power the circuit by connecting the EC's VCC to the Boron's 3V3.
+5. Power the Boron with a Micro USB cord to another source, like a laptop.
+6. Wait until the LED light on the EC turns dark blue.

+## EZO RTD: UART to I2C
-1. Place an EZO circuit and a Boron 404X on a breadboard as pictured.
+1. Place an EZO RTD circuit and a Boron 404X on a breadboard as pictured.
-2. Ground the devices (GND, GND)
+2. Ground the devices (GND to GND).
-3. Connect (shortcut)
-    - PGND pin to TX pin for EZO: pH, DO, ORP, or EC circuits
-    - PRB pin to TX pin for EZO: RTD circuits
+3. Shortcut TX to PRB on the RTD circuit.
-4. Power the EZO circuit (GND, +5V)
+4. Power the circuit by connecting the RTD's VCC to the Boron's 3V3.
-    - Boron: (GND, VUSB)
-5. Wait for LED to change from flashing green to flashing dark blue (UART --> I2C).
-    - Note: The Arduino device pictured is only used as a power source.
-Use an other power source, such as a computer (3.3V-5V).
-6. Remove the jumper wire from the PGND (or PRB) pin from the TX pin.
-7. Remove power (GND, 5V).
-8. Repeat steps 1-7 for additional circuits.
+5. Power the Boron with a Micro USB cord to another source, like a laptop.
+6. Wait until the LED light on the RTD turns dark blue.

+See the picture below for LED statuses for EZO circuits.

 # Wiring Diagram Assembly
 1. Stack the EZO circuits on the Atlas Tentace T3 Shield 1 so that the EZO's VCC, PRB, and PGND / PRB pins are nearest to the cable ports.